Harry F. Sinclair House: Site

 The Harry F. Sinclair House is at 2 East 79th Street on the Upper East Side of Manhattan in New York City, New York, U.S. (Note: According to the 1905 New York Census, the building's first owner, Isaac D. Fletcher, decided against using a Fifth Avenue address and instead used the address 2 East 79th Street; his neighbor, the apparel merchant Isaac Vail Brokaw, did likewise with his manor, across the street at 1 East 79th Street, in 1891.)
-It is at the southwest corner of Fifth Avenue and 79th Street, directly across from Central Park.
+It is at the southeast corner of Fifth Avenue and 79th Street, directly across from Central Park.
 The Sinclair House stands on a lot measuring 100 ft by 32.2 ft.
 (Note: According to the New York City Department of City Planning (DCP), the lot has 32.17 ft of frontage on Fifth Avenue and extends 100 ft deep along 79th Street.
 The DCP cites the lot area as being 3,217 sqft.)
 The dimensions of the building itself are 96 ft, along East 79th Street, and 30 ft on Fifth Avenue.
 The Sinclair House abuts the James B. Duke House and Payne Whitney House immediately to the south.
 The building is surrounded by a lawn, sunk into the ground, that is itself enclosed by a wrought iron fence, broken only by a stair and balustrade approaching the main entrance, on the north side.

 The city block between Fifth Avenue, Madison Avenue, and 78th and 79th Streets was part of the Lenox family farm until 1877, when Marcellus Hartley bought the block for $420,000.
 The railroad magnate Henry H. Cook acquired the site for $500,000 in 1880. and owned it for the remainder of the 19th century.
 Cook built a house on the southwest corner of the block in 1883.
 Cook intended the block to house first-class residences, not high-rises, and only sold lots for the construction of private dwellings.
 By the early 1910s, the value of the land had increased to $6 million.
 Through the early 2000s, the block of Fifth Avenue remained largely intact, compared to other parts of Fifth Avenue's "Millionaire's Row".